 The daily requirement often reaches 4 lbs. nitrogen, 2 lbs.
 P2O5, and 5 lbs.
 K2O per acre.
 The sulfur (S) requirements of Solanaceae are higher than that of some other crops, reaching levels of 35 lbs. sulfur per acre per year.
 In order to satisfy this immediate requirement for nutrients over a relatively short time frame, the rate, balance and timing of fertilization are the keys to success.

 Solanaceae crops, like many other fruits and vegetables, do not tolerate chloride.
 Pepper and eggplant are sensitive to chloride while tomatoes are more tolerant to chloride.
 It is advisable to avoid the accumulation of chloride in covered production systems.

 Our Crop Vitality product portfolio will successfully address your crop nutrition needs and correct any nutrient deficiencies.
-Browse our Resource Center for additional information regarding Solanaceae nutrition, field trials and much more.
+Browse our Insights for additional information from our agronomists regarding Solanaceae nutrition, field trials and much more.

 Check out our library of content geared towards teaching the best crop nutrition practices to growers around the world.

 If you're looking for further insights on how Crop Vitality products can help you achieve your yield goals, reach out and a Crop Vitality Specialist will get back to you as soon as possible!